by Kim North Shine

 - Connecting the company with resources and private sector consultants to assist with work together to implementing their plan.

-The company’s goal is to produce a lower-cost steel, and Kiilunen said he’s confident the latest iteration of the business will achieve that goal and let Neuvokas be a contributor to the local economy and jobs creator.
+The company’s goal is to produce a lower-cost alternative to steel rebar, and Kiilunen said he’s confident the latest iteration of the business will achieve that goal and let Neuvokas be a contributor to the local economy and jobs creator.

 “Developing something we can actually manufacture in this area and actually export is really what we bring to it,” Kiilunen said.
 “The University of Michigan helped us out on that front immensely.”